-Identifier Requirement Comment VM software and firmware.
-THEA-SEC-063 To protect plaintext data, cryptographic software and firmware, cryptographic keys, and authentication data, the discretionary access control mechanisms of the operating system shall be configured to specify the set of roles that can modify (i.e., write, replace, and delete) the following cryptographic module software or firmware components stored within the cryptographic boundary: cryptographic programs, cryptographic data . e.g., cryptographic keys and audit data), and plaintext data.
-A THEA-SEC-064 To protect plaintext data, cryptographic software and firmware, cryptographic keys, and authentication data, the discretionary access control mechanisms of the operating system shall be configured to specify the set of roles that can read the following cryptographic software components stored within the cryptographic boundary: cryptographic data. e.g., cryptographic keys and audit data), and plaintext data.
-A THEA-SEC-065 To protect plaintext data, cryptographic software and firmware, cryptographic keys, and authentication data, the discretionary access control mechanisms of the operating system shall be configured to: Specify the set of roles that can execute stored cryptographic software and firmware. e.g., cryptographic keys and audit data), and plaintext data.
-A THEA-SEC-066 The operating system shall prevent all operators without the appropriate permissions (i.e., system admin) and executing processes from modifying executing cryptographic processes (i.e., loaded and executing cryptographic program images).
-In this case, executing processes refer to all non-operating system processes (i.e., operator-initiated), cryptographic or not.
-A THEA-SEC-067 The operating system shall prevent operators without the appropriate permissions (i.e., system admin) and executing processes from reading cryptographic software stored within the cryptographic boundary.
-A THEA-SEC-068 The HSM shall maintain two roles, User which can execute software and firmware, write and delete cryptographic keys, and install signed software and firmware and Security Officer which can install unsigned software and firmware in the event that specialized new software and/or firmware is being tested and troubleshot.
-A THEA-SEC-069 Activities carried out by the user role shall no be explicitly authenticated, once the user role has successfully logged in.
-A THEA-SEC-070 In a networked architecture which includes the host processor, other processors, and the HSM, the host processor shall authenticate itself to the HSM with an authentication mechanism based in hardware with the same physical security as the HSM.
-A THEA-SEC-071 OBU, and PID devices shall support security requirements identified in SAE J2945/1 V5, such as the BSM transmission and reception security profile. Т
+Identifier Requirement Comment VM the set of roles that can execute stored cryptographic software and firmware.
+THEA-SEC-063 To protect plaintext data, cryptographic software and firmware, cryptographic keys, and authentication data, the discretionary access control mechanisms of the operating system shall be configured to specify the set of roles that can modify (i.e., write, replace, and delete) the following cryptographic module software or firmware components stored within the cryptographic boundary: cryptographic programs, cryptographic data. e.g., cryptographic keys, audit data, and plaintext data. Α THEA-SEC-064 To protect plaintext data, cryptographic software and firmware, cryptographic keys, and authentication data, the discretionary access control mechanisms of the operating system shall be configured to specify the set of roles that can read the following cryptographic software components stored within the cryptographic boundary: cryptographic data. e.g., cryptographic keys, audit data, and plaintext data. Α THEA-SEC-065 To protect plaintext data, cryptographic software and firmware, cryptographic keys, and authentication data, the discretionary access control mechanisms of the operating system shall be configured to: Specify the set of roles that can execute stored cryptographic software and firmware. e.g., cryptographic keys, audit data, and plaintext data. Α THEA-SEC-066 The operating system shall prevent all operators without the appropriate permissions (i.e., system admin) and executing processes from modifying executing cryptographic processes (i.e., loaded and executing cryptographic program images).
+In this case, executing processes refer to all non-operating system processes (i.e., operator-initiated), cryptographic or not. Α THEA-SEC-067 The operating system shall prevent operators without the appropriate permissions (i.e., system admin) and executing processes from reading cryptographic software stored within the cryptographic boundary. Α THEA-SEC-068 The HSM shall maintain two roles, User which can execute software and firmware, write and delete cryptographic keys, and install signed software and firmware, and Security Officer which can install unsigned software and firmware in the event that specialized new software and/or firmware is being tested and troubleshot.
+A THEA-SEC-069 Activities carried out by the user role shall not be explicitly authenticated, once the user role has successfully logged in. Α THEA-SEC-070 In a networked architecture which includes the host processor, other processors, and the HSM, the host processor shall authenticate itself to the HSM with an authentication mechanism based in hardware with the same physical security as the HSM. Α

-Identifier Requirement Comment VM THEA-SEC-072 All unused media ports shall be sealed with a removable tamper evident seal at a minimum.
-I THEA-SEC-073 OBU devices shall support the ability to reset default user names and passwords by users with Administrative functions (ENG, MRG, and DYNACAdmin). т THEA-SEC-074 RSU devices shall meet the WAVE Service Advertisement (WSA) security profile covered in IEEE 1609.3 (2016) т THEA-SEC-075 RSU devices shall meet the SpaT, MAP and Traveler Information Messae (TIM) security profiles covered in the COC system Functional and Performance Specification Version 0.4.0. т THEA-SEC-076 RSU devices shall support security requirements identified in SAE J2945/1 V5, such as the BSM transmission and reception security profile т THEA-SEC-077 RSU devices shall support the ability to reset default user names and passwords by users with Administrative functions (ENG, MRG, and DYNACAdmin). т
+Identifier Requirement Comment VM THEA-SEC-071 OBU devices shall support security requirements identified in SAE J2945/1 V5, such as the BSM transmission and reception security profile. Т THEA-SEC-072 All unused media ports shall be sealed with a removable tamper evident seal at a minimum.
+I THEA-SEC-073 OBU devices shall support the ability to reset default user names and passwords by users with Administrative functions (ENG, MRG, and DYNACAdmin).
+T THEA-SEC-074 RSU devices shall meet the WAVE Service Advertisement (WSA) security profile covered in IEEE 1609.3 (2016) Т THEA-SEC-075 RSU devices shall meet the SPaT, MAP and Traveler Information Messae (TIM) security profiles covered in the COC system Functional and Performance Specification Version 0.4.0. Т THEA-SEC-076 RSU devices shall support security requirements identified in SAE J2945/1 V5, such as the BSM transmission and reception security profile Т THEA-SEC-077 RSU devices shall support the ability to reset default user names and passwords by users with Administrative functions (ENG, MRG, and DYNACAdmin). Т